 Remote ID needs a deterministic lookup mechanism that rapidly provides actionable information about the identified UA.
-Given the size constraints imposed by the Bluetooth 4 broadcast media, the Remote ID itself needs to be the inquiry input into the lookup.
-An HHIT DRIP identifier contains cryptographically embedded registration information.
-This HHIT registration hierarchy, along with the IPv6 prefix, is trustable and sufficient information that can be used to perform such a lookup.
-Additionally, the IPv6 prefix can enhance the HHITs use beyond the basic Remote ID function (e.g use in HIP, [RFC7401]).
+Given the size constraints imposed by the Bluetooth 4 broadcast media, the Remote ID itself needs to be a non-spoofable inquiry input into the lookup.